ygemici/osz/loader/README.md

 --------

 * _boot partition_: the first bootable partition of the first disk, a rather small one.
-Most likely an EFI System Partition, but can be any other FAT partition as well if the partition is bootable (bit 2 set in flags).
+Most likely an EFI System Partition with FAT, but can be any other partition as well if the partition is bootable (bit 2 set in flags).
-  It can hold a FAT filesystem or entirely the INITRD.

 * _environment file_: a one page long utf-8 file on boot partition at
   BOOTBOOT\CONFIG or (when initrd is on the partition) /sys/config,